 The next time you hate on hair masks, take a look at your hair.
 Using a hair mask once a week as a tangled hair treatment, even if it's just for 30 minutes, will significantly improve the health of your hair.
 Even in their most basic form, hair masks are quick, highly effective treatments that replenish the hair with moisture and lost nutrients, leaving it silky, glossy, healthy, and less prone to tangling.

-Using coconut oil in its purest form yields greater results, which is why we recommend using Coco Soul’s cold-pressed virgin coconut oil.
-Virgin coconut oil from Coco Soul is 100% organic and natural.
+Using coconut oil in its purest form yields greater results, which is why we recommend using Coco Soul’s Virgin Coconut oil with Vitamin E. Virgin coconut oil from Coco Soul is 100% organic and natural.
 It is made from fresh raw coconuts through a meticulous No-Heat Process, which preserves the vital nutrients in the oil.

 3.Use a wide-toothed com